Contraction centers in families of hyperkahler manifolds: Introduction

 \proof We deduce \ref{_main_MRC_Theorem_} from \ref{_main_incidentn_Theorem_} as follows.
 By \ref{ratconn}, the fibers are rationally connected.
-Any continuous map of rationally connected varieties mapping rational curves to rational curves is automatically birational, for any connecting family of rational curves.
+Any continuous map of rationally connected varieties mapping rational curves family to rational curves is automatically birational.
 Indeed the tangent spaces to rational curves span the holomorphic tangent space of the rationally connected variety at a general point, so that such a map sends holomorphic tangent space to the holomorphic tangent space.
 However, a homeomorphism between normal complex analytic spaces which is holomorphic on a dense open set is holomorphic everywhere.
 This result follows from a version of Riemann removable singularities theorem, see e. g. \cite[Theorem 1.10.3]{_Magnusson:cycle_}. \endproof

-When the complex structure we consider is in $\Teich_z^{\min}$, the set $Z$ defined as above is the full MBM locus of $z$.
-We also have a similar statement for MBM loci of curves, which is a straightforward consequence of \ref{_main_homeo_Theorem_} and \ref{_main_incidentn_Theorem_}.

-\theorem Let $z$ be an MBM class on a hyperk\"ahler manifold, $C\subset (M,I)$ an MBM curve in this class and $Z_C$ its MBM locus.
-Then $C$ is deformed to an MBM curve $C_J \subset (M,J)$ for all $J\in \Teich_z^\min$, and the corresponding MBM locus $Z_{C_J}$ is homeomorphic to the MBM locus $Z_C$, except possibly if the Picard number of $(M,I)$ or $(M,J)$ is maximal.
-This homeomorphism can be chosen in such a way that all MBM deformations of $C$ in $Z_{C}$ are mapped to MBM deformations of $C_J$ in $Z_{C_J}$.

-\remark It is conceivable that two homology classes $kz$ and $lz$, where $k$ and $l$ are positive rational numbers, would both be represented by an MBM curve in the same manifold.
-Of course, the corresponding MBM loci would be different.
-So far no such example is known.
+Restricting the diffeomorphism $h$ to the irreducible components of the full MBM locus, we obtain the same statements for MBM loci of curves.